A moment with Amy Savanna, the artist behind the rings.

 Wow, what an intricate and complex process.
 It sounds like you really put your heart into each design.
 How do you place the stones into the cast?

+For stone placement I’ll try to create a visual analogy for you, bare with me here.
 Imagine you gently place big crystals and rocks at the bottom of a dry river bed.
 It’s monsoon season and water fills up the once dry river bed.
 Winter comes and freezes over the river bed leaving it completely solid.
 Now - here’s where you invert your thinking…Thank you printmaking.
 You pull the frozen river with its crystals and rocks lodged in place, frozen in time, out of the bed…you brush away the sand and earth that it lay within and you have a solid object with crystals poking out of it.
+Now imagine the crystals are chips of natural sapphire or lapis lazuli and the river is molten silver.
+The river bed is the negative space you have carved out of wax and impressed in the mould.

 Your designs seem to be inspired by nature, even using sand to create the contrast textures in the silver.
 Tell us a bit about your creative process, the things that inspire you?
 How did you discover using sand in your designs?

+For texture, I play around with loose sand in the negative space or I add bizarre household goodies like rice or lentils.
+(This is risky but the results will often be wildly textured and interesting - like deep natural craters or a splash of liquid frozen in time).
 I may also find objects in nature like a tiny, unopened flower of a bindi or the carcass of a small beetle.
 I press this object into the negative space and remove it again, this will then be printed into the silver outcome.
 I like to work with the finer details I tend to be drawn to in nature, to bring weight and meaning back to the unobserved or overlooked in the natural world.

 You create custom pieces for each individual that purchases one of your rings, each piece unique with beautiful inconsistencies.
 What does this mean to you?